ZKON-Network/Incentivised-Testnet-Program/README.md

   - **70%** will be reserved for projects that successfully integrate into the mainnet.
   - 🔒 Vesting and locking terms may apply.

-- 🛠️ **Eligibility**: zkApps that successfully integrate ZKON's oracle in either testnet or mainnet, following the program guidelines, will be eligible for the respective airdrop portion.
+- 🛠️ **Eligibility**: zkApps that successfully integrate **TrueData zkOracle and zkTLS** in either testnet or mainnet, following the program guidelines, will be eligible for the respective airdrop portion.

 ---